Online Finance Degree

 TOP SALARIES BY STATE FOR FINANCE DEGREE HOLDERS

 FINANCIAL ANALYST CAREER PATHS AND POTENTIAL SALARIES

-There are many occupations closely related to financial analysis.
-The skills you learn from an online program may prepare you for work in fields with similar economic, mathematical, statistical and financial subject matter.
-Research which options may be available using statistics compiled by the BLS.
+There are many roles closely related to financial analysis.
+The skills you learn from an online program may prepare you for work in fields with similar economic, math, statistical and financial subject matter.
+Research which options may be available using stats compiled by the BLS.

 These pros provide guidance to businesses and people that make investment decisions.
 They assess the performance of stocks, bonds, and other types of investments.

 According to 2022 BLS Data: